 18.2.3 Covered California supports the innovative use of technology to assist in higher quality, accessible, patient-centered care.
-Describe Applicant's ability to support web or telehealth consultations, either through a contractor or provided by the medical group/provider.
+Describe Applicant's ability to support web or telehealth consultations, either through a contractor or provided by the medical group or provider.

-- 1: Plan does not offer or allow web or telehealth consultations, - 2: Telehealth with interactive face to face dialogue (video and audio), - 3: Telehealth with interactive dialogue over the phone,
+- 1: Plan does not offer or allow web or telehealth consultations, - 2: Telehealth with interactive face to face dialogue (video and audio), - 3: Telehealth with interactive dialogue over the phone, - 4: Telehealth asynchronous via email, text, instant messaging or other, - 5: Remote patient monitoring, - 6: e-Consult: provider-to-provider, - 7: Other (specify): [20 words]store and forward

-- 4: Telehealth asynchronous via email, text, instant messaging or other,
+- 18.2.4 Applicant must complete Attachment D Telehealth mobile health tools (reminders, alerts, monitoring) via text, instant messaging or other,

-- 5: Remote patient monitoring,
+- 6: Remote patient monitoring,

-- 6: e-Consult: provider-to-provider,
+- 7: e-Consult: provider-to-provider,

-- 7: Other (specify): [20 words]
+- 8: Other (specify): [20 words]

-- 18.2.4 Applicant must complete Attachment D Telehealth with the cost sharing for telehealth services for each metal tier.
+- 18.2.with the8 Do cost sharingshares for telehealth services differ from the standard benefit design for each metal tier.that product?